saadkhan29/lesson-w04d05-rails-intro/README.md

 ### schema.rb

-Running the migration screated a `schema.rb` file.
+Running the migration created a `schema.rb` file.
 This is the schema for all your data.

 ![](https://i.imgur.com/KbhxUby.png)